 When you receive your I-20, contact the U.S. Embassy in your home country to make an appointment for an F-1 Visa or a J-1 Visa Interview right away.
-Do NOT make an appointment until you receive your I-20.
-We are NOT responsible if you miss your visa interview date because you made an appointment before receiving your I-20 Form.
+Please do NOT make an appointment until you received your I-20.

 Students currently in the USA

-International students inside the U.S.A. who wish to transfer to UB should follow the transfer instructions sent to them along with their acceptance letter.
-For more information, please e-mail email@example.com.
+International students in the U.S.A. who wish to transfer to UB should follow the transfer instructions sent to them along with their acceptance letter.
+For more information, please email email@example.com.

-To pay your deposits, simply send us a bank draft or money order, drawn on a U.S. bank, payable to the “University of Bridgeport.”
-Mail your bank draft or money order, along with your University of Bridgeport Acceptance Confirmation Form and Housing Contract that were sent to you in the mail, to the following address:
+You may also send a bank draft or money order, drawn on a U.S. bank, payable to the “University of Bridgeport.”
+Please mail your bank draft or money order to the following address:

 University of Bridgeport